GuideUpdated March 2026

 +

-They use 3 to 4 channels: a well-structured website with specialty pages, an optimized Google Business Profile with 10+ reviews, presence on multiple directories, and content AI tools can read.
+They rely on multiple channels: a well-structured website with specialty pages, a complete Google Business Profile, presence on directories, and content AI tools can read.
 They treat visibility as ongoing, not a one-time setup.

 Should I spend money on marketing?